Providing an opportunity for children and their parents/friends of all ages

 Suitable Age: Teenagers & Adults

-Suitable age: Manly 12yrs and upwards.
-If you wish you could make a bee or Bumblebee step.
-Pics to follow
+Suitable age: Adults for bee hive skeps and min age 12yrs and upwards if you wish you could make a Bumblebee skep.

 Paul has kept bumblebees from the age of six and has made straw skeps and kept honeybees in them for the last 40 years.
 He has travelled and spent time all over the British isles researching coiled work using rush & straw and loves the techniques which are so versatile and adaptable. he likes the honey and pollen he produces but also makes juggling balls, bread dough rising baskets and beautiful containers for around the house and garden